IreneSophia/EMBA_FAB/README.md

 * stm : number of the face and object pictures shown in this trial
 * cue : whether the target appeared at the previous location of the face or object
 * target : whether the target appeared on the left or right side
-* on_trialType : during which part of the trial did this saccade start? tar = target or cue presentation?
+* on_trialType : during which part of the trial did this saccade start?
+Either during the presentation of the target (tar) or the cue (cue).
-* off_trialType : during which part of the trial did this saccade end? tar = target, fix = fixation cross or cue presentation?
+* off_trialType : during which part of the trial did this saccade end?
+Either during the presentation of the target (tar), the cue (cue) or the fixation cross (fix).
-* sac_trl : how many-th saccade of this trial
+* sac_trl : n-th saccade of this trial
 * dir_degree : direction of the saccade in degrees
 * dir_target : whether the saccades produced was towards the target
 * dir_face : whether the saccade produced was towards the (previous) location of the face